nvdg2/CSA4-mail/README.md

 >You can uninstall the cert with the following commando: `step certificate uninstall ./root_ca.crt`

+This command is recommended to run on the hosts that need to trust the certificate of your CA.

 ## 6. Requesting certificates for the webservers

-Assuming you have set up the CA and DNS servers correctly, you can requests certificates via Step-cli for a webserver.
+Assuming you have set up the CA and DNS servers correctly, you can requests certificates automatically via Step-cli for a webserver.
 Below we describe the process for Apache, Nginx and IIS.

 ### 6.1.
 Apache